pbs-assess/git-course/README.md

 Departure Bay Room A/B, Vancouver Island Conference Centre.

-Wednesday 21st and Thursday 22nd June, 9:00-4:30 both days.
+Tuesday November 27, 2018.

 Basically, **git** works on your computer and saves all versions of documents as you continually work on them ('version control'). **GitHub** is a copy of everything on a website that allows users to share code with each other.

 ## Setting up

 See the **git-course-setup.pdf** file that we email to you.

 You will then have all the files from this **git-course** repository on your computer.

 From the [GitHub glossary](https://help.github.com/articles/github-glossary/#repository): "A repository is the most basic element of GitHub.
 They're easiest to imagine as a project's folder.
 A repository contains all of the project files (including documentation), and stores each file's revision history.
 Repositories can have multiple collaborators and can be either public or private."

 ## Contents of repository